zabulus/core/doc/sql.extensions/README.builtin_functions.txt

     1) If the second string is omitted the default value is one space.
     2) The second string is truncated when the result string will become larger than length.
+    3) The first string is truncated if its length is greater than the length parameter.

 Example:
     select lpad(x, 10) from y;